 I first became involved with St. Paul’s district councils when my first child was on the way and I decided that it was a good way to help create the city that I want my children to grow up in.
 I love walking our tree-lined residential streets, getting coffee in our commercial nodes, and hopping on our bike lanes to get to other neighborhoods’ libraries.
 And I love teaching my two kids how to do the same even more.
 As a disabled person, though, I struggle with those spots in our neighborhood where not everything is as accessible for everyone as it could be.
 My goal as an Residential Representative is to fill those gaps and make this community one that works for ALL of our residents.

-Brian Baird, At-Large Residential Representative
+Kathy McGuire, At-Large Residential Representative

 Brian Wagner, At-Large Business Representative

 Brian Wagner, M.Ed. in Education Administration and Counseling, BA in Creative and Performing Arts.
 Realtor with Coldwell Banker Burnet, Prior career in higher education working at Walden University and Macalester College.
 Serves as the At-Large Business Representative for MGCC since 2018.
 Chair of the MGCC Community Building Committee, Member of the MGCC Inclusivity Task Force.
 MGCC liaison to the Grand Avenue Business Association(GABA) and Secretary of GABA.
 Co-chair of the Future is Grand Task Force – a collaboration between the Summit Hill Association, GABA and MGCC.
 A lover of dogs, quilting, gardening, and road biking.